Training, Tradition, Defence

-Allen also holds the rank of Kaiden (equivalent of 7th dan) in Paracombatives Jujutsu, which he has taught at the Northwestern University Jujutsu Club for over 17 years.
+Allen holds the rank of Kaiden (7th dan equivalent) in Paracombatives Jujutsu which he taught at the Northwestern University Jujutsu Club for close to twenty years.

 Big Picture: Relative to the well-known landmark of Chicago, it's about 100 miles northwest -- south and west of Rockford, north of I-88.